BrowserStackCE/browserstack-examples-cucumber-testng/README.md

   In this section, we will generate and serve allure reports for maven test runs.

-- Generate Report using the following command: `mvn allure:report`
+- Generate Report using the following command: `mvn io.qameta.allure:allure-maven:report`
-- Serve the Allure report on a server: `mvn allure:serve`
+- Serve the Allure report on a server: `mvn io.qameta.allure:allure-maven:serve`

 ## Additional Resources